waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

   - `userdir.py .....
 LDAP directory search interface`
   - `transform.py ... data migration script (for schema changes)`

+## Notes on Specific Modules and/or Features

+### Mode Definition Tool and Dashboard

+* Currently under active development

+* [list related modules / functions]

+* TODO:
+  - link power level selectors to their components
+  - add "Edit" and "Save" buttons to the dash
+  - i.e. have a "view" mode and an "edit" mode
+  - also have a real-time dashboard with data (derived from the "system" mode dashboard) and real-time graph

 ## Contents of App Home Directory (`[app]_home`) created at start-up

 * holds configuration data (some of which may be user-specific) that